 - The original intent was to help bring Shaun's brother out of his suicidal depression by reminding him of how many people he'd be hurting if he killed himself.

 - The overall melancholy tone of "Fine Again."
-The half-hearted way he manages to croak out that last "again..." at the end makes it sound like he's trying to convince himself that "everything's gonna be fine", and not doing a very good job of it.
+The half-hearted way he manages to croak out that last "...again" at the end makes it sound like he's been trying to convince himself that "everything's gonna be fine" for a long time, but can't.

 - "Pass Slowly," also about Shaun Morgan's brother, is perhaps the most heartrending song on Holding Onto Strings Better Left to Fray, and should ring true to just about anyone who has lost a loved one.